suv4tha/RLC-circuit-simulation/README.md

 - The circuit reaches **steady-state** with capacitor fully charged and inductor acting as a short.

 ---
+![The circuit can be viewed with the link : https://tinyurl.com/ym5atrul ]
 ## 📷 **Circuit Diagram**

 ![Circuit Diagram](circuit.png)